Meeting the king of Carpathian forests

 A thunderstorm came at about 1:30 pm.
 Along with two Ukrainian geologists we rushed towards Chopok (2025) – restaurant and a cable car station.
 After an hour of running in altitudes about 2000 metres, I reached the restaurant and watched the further weather development through large glass windows eating my favourite meal – fried cauliflower.

-The rain cleaned the air and the evening walk below the highest peak of Ďumbier (2046) towards Štefánik chalet (chata M. R. Štefánika) was full of beautiful vistas towards Vysoké Tatry (High Tatras) – the highest range of the whole Carpathian circle.
+The rain cleaned the air and the evening walk below the highest peak of Ďumbier (2046) towards Štefánik chalet (chata M. R. Štefánika) was full of beautiful vistas towards Vysoké Tatry (High Tatras) – the highest range of the whole Carpathian arc.
 Due to strict conservation rules and necessity of being accompanied by paid mountain guides on some trails I am missing this range on my journey.

 The chalet was full of tourist chatting over a glass of beer, some combined this with spirits.
 For me this was like a miracle as I could have a shower, wash my garments and dry the boots.
 Good deal for 21€ including breakfast.